 Luckily, despite all of the potential Google Chrome shaming that may be coming your way, there’s plenty that can be done to reduce your website page speed.

 Firstly, you’re going to want to run your website through some tools which will give you a page speed report that’s personalised to your website.
-PageSpeed Insights or GTmetrix will be sufficient for this.
+PageSpeed Insights, GTmetrix or Google's new speed report in search console will be sufficient for this.
 Both of these tools will provide a thorough report of what’s wrong, along with recommendations on how to fix each area.
 You can easily pass this report to your web development agency to implement.

 Here are some of the key areas to look at which should shave some seconds off your website load time: